Aztec Dance Forever

 Serie: Ahora y entonces: Memorias vivas – Arte en la calle Market 2026

-Desde hace más de 35 años, grupos formados por inmigrantes y descendientes indígenas han compartido la práctica ancestral de la danza azteca en festivales, protestas y celebraciones como el Día de los Muertos y el Carnaval, convirtiéndola en un hilo esencial del tejido cultural de San Francisco y el Área de la Bahía.
+Durante más de 35 años, grupos formados por inmigrantes y descendientes indígenas han mantenido viva la práctica ancestral de la danza azteca en festivales, protestas y celebraciones como Día de los Muertos y Carnaval, convirtiéndose en un hilo vital del tejido cultural de San Francisco y el Área de la Bahía.

-La danza azteca—una ofrenda viva que conecta el cuerpo, la tierra y la memoria—preserva y renueva las identidades indígenas con cada paso.
-La danzante que aparece en el cartel es Xochitl, quien comenzó a bailar a los dos años y ahora, a los 25, co-dirige el grupo que sus padres, Connie y Ricardo, fundaron tras emigrar de Toluca hace 35 años, trayendo consigo las enseñanzas de sus mayores.
-Este grupo encarna un legado familiar que entrelaza raíces mexicas, huicholas, otomíes y mazahuas en el corazón de la Misión.
+La danza azteca—una ofrenda viva que conecta cuerpo, tierra y memoria—preserva y renueva las identidades indígenas con cada paso.
+La bailarina que aparece en este póster es Xochitl, quien comenzó a bailar a los dos años y ahora, a los 25, codirige el grupo que sus padres, Connie Rivera y Ricardo Peña, fundaron tras emigrar de Toluca hace 35 años, llevando consigo las enseñanzas de sus mayores.
+Dedicamos este póster e historia a la memoria de Ricardo Peña, padre de Xochitl, cuyo legado sigue inspirando y guiando a la comunidad.
+Este grupo encarna una herencia familiar que entrelaza raíces mexica, huichol, otomí y mazahua en el corazón del Mission.

-No están solos—muchos grupos de danza azteca en todo el Área de la Bahía continúan estas tradiciones, cada uno aportando raíces culturales vitales a la historia en evolución de la comunidad.
-Juntos, forman parte de una historia viva que se escribe todos los días a través del movimiento, la celebración y la resiliencia.
+No están solos: muchos grupos de danza azteca en el Área de la Bahía continúan transmitiendo estas tradiciones, cada uno aportando raíces culturales esenciales a la historia viva de la comunidad.
+Juntos, forman una historia en movimiento, escrita cada día con celebración, memoria y resiliencia.

-Siguiendo el llamado de Rebecca Solnit por “más historia, no menos,” este proyecto marca una historia que no siempre se encuentra en los libros, pero que vive en los cuerpos que bailan y enseñan—una historia escrita con movimiento, memoria y resistencia.
+Siguiendo el llamado de Rebecca Solnit a “más historia, no menos”, este proyecto narra una historia que no siempre se encuentra en los libros, pero que vive en los cuerpos que bailan y enseñan—una historia escrita a través del movimiento, la memoria y la resistencia.

 El diseño del póster honra la danza azteca con plumas vibrantes, vestimenta ceremonial y sonajas.
-Alrededor de la bailarina, un marco simbólico entrelaza íconos ancestrales de las culturas azteca, maya e inca—el sol, el agua, el maíz y deidades sagradas—celebrando las raíces indígenas y su conexión con la tierra.
+Alrededor de la bailarina, un borde simbólico entrelaza íconos ancestrales de las culturas azteca, maya e inca—sol, agua, maíz y deidades sagradas—celebrando las raíces indígenas y la conexión perdurable con la tierra.